Cogmasters/concord/README.md

 Orca is implemented in plain C, its symbols are organized to be easily matched to the documentation of the API being covered.

 This is done in order to:
-* Reduce the need of thoroughly documenting every Orca API
+* Minimize the need of thoroughly documenting every Orca API.
 * Reduce our user's cognitive burden of having to read both Orca API documentation and supported REST API documentations.
 * The codebase becomes easier to navigate.